 For a long time, unless a stay in a hospital is a viable option, a care home has been considered by many to be the only safe and practical option for people with advanced care needs.
 However, there are now far more flexible options for home care and numerous adaptations that can be made to someone’s home to facilitate it.
 Homecare is a viable option for most people requiring care, with numerous benefits which we will explore below.

-For most of us, home is a safe space where we know where everything is, and our loved ones can visit us.
-This is why many people would rather be cared for here than in a home or hospital.
-It’s familiar and can help us to feel more relaxed.
+For most of us, home is a safe space where we know where everything is, and where our loved ones can visit us.
+This is why many people would rather be cared for here than in a care home or hospital.
+It is familiar and can help us to feel more relaxed.
 This is pertinent for paediatric and mental health care especially, as younger people may become distressed away from home and mental health conditions can often rely on environmental stability to aid improvement or recovery.

 Home care makes it possible for people to get the help they need, while in a space they feel most comfortable and happy.

 Because of the reasons we have listed above, it is no surprise that people’s health and wellbeing is better maintained when they receive care at home.
 Studies show that when people receive care at home, they have a reduced risk of hospital admissions, a reduction in falls in the elderly and higher levels of happiness and satisfaction.